|

 User interface

-File and security management
+File management and security

 Booting and executing programs